Lahiruerandika/AWS-SAA-CheatSheet/Other Services/Containers.md

 - ECS tasks + definition: containers running to create the application
 - ECS IAM roles: roles assigned to ECS tasks

+## ECS - ALB integration

+- Application Load Balancer has a direct integration feature with ECS called port mapping
+- This allows us to run multiple instances of the same application on the same EC2 machine
+- Use cases:
+    - Increase resiliency even if the application is running on one EC2
+    - Maximize utilization of CPU cores
+    - Ability to perform rolling updates without impacting application uptime